*This post may contain affiliate links for your convenience. For more info, check out our Privacy & Disclosure Policy.

 - a basket to put all the eggs in

-- 12 Eggs of Easter Cards with all the scriptures and text for each day.
+- 12 Eggs of Easter Companion Cards that include the description for each object.
 You can get a download here.

 - small cracker

 - 3 dimes (30 cents)

 - rocks and dirt

 - piece of white cloth

 If you’re interested in getting the Easter printables to make this activity easy to put together, get an instant download here that has printable cards for each day including the scripture verses and object.